hrbrmstr/dbClone/README.md

 This is a very basic release that does not have all the functionality of Moloch''s version (yet).

+As of version 0.2 you can additionally:

+* Restore dropbox config from a backup file

 As of version 0.1, you can:

 * View local Dropbox hostId & user e-mail